dev-iram/Payroll-System/README.md

 You work as a software developer for a software company called Soft Ireland which is specialised in developing bespoken computer application using a variety of technologies available.

 The project taken by the company is to create an application to process the payroll of the client.
 The document does not contain enough details about the application.
 Therefore, you have been asked to interview the client to gather the requirements of the application, and to produce a report highlighting the design specification of the solution in which should include, for example: diagram, inputs, outputs, and any other relevant information about the application.

-## Overview
-✦ Howth Website - This website was initially developed as part of the Web Development module using HTML, CSS
-✦ Global Tour Operators - The Howth website was reused as part of this specification, with the addition of PHP and adding additional features, such as:
-  &nbsp;&nbsp;&nbsp;&nbsp;✧ 'Bookings' feature added to website  http://iram.innovador-ie.com/bookings.php
-  &nbsp;&nbsp;&nbsp;&nbsp;✧ Allowing for users on the website to book a tour (Includes booking information, Tour selection and comments).
-When a booking has been made, the user is prompted with a booking reference for the booking made.
-  &nbsp;&nbsp;&nbsp;&nbsp;✧ Backend Portal - Global Tour Operators for Staff/Tour operators to use (Staff Login button on Bookings page redirects you to portal)
-  &nbsp;&nbsp;&nbsp;&nbsp;✧ Global Tour Operators Staff Login Page http://iram.innovador-ie.com/admin/index.php (Please see *Testing* for credentials)
-✦ FAQ's button - available on each page in the Global Tour Operators portal
-✦ GTO portal - allows for the management of tour operators, tours, surchagres, tour guides, bookings made, commission, payroll, users, etc.
-✦ 2 type of users available for the portal - admin and tourguide
-✦ Admin has unrestricted access to manage the portal
-✦ Tourguide has limited access

 ## Purpose
 ✦ The purpose and scope of this project involves the creation of a payroll system to manage external tour guides on behalf of Global Tour Operators.
 We will produce a piece of software that will allow tour guides and administrators of Global Tour Operators to be able to login to the system to carry out a variety of different tasks.
 There will be different access functionality in the system based on the role of the user.